rougier/numpy-100/100 Numpy exercises no solution.md

 This is a collection of exercises that have been collected in the numpy mailing list, on stack overflow and in the numpy documentation.
 I've also created some to reach the 100 limit.
-The goal of this collection is to offer a quick reference for both old and new users but also to provide a set of exercices for those who teach.
+The goal of this collection is to offer a quick reference for both old and new users but also to provide a set of exercises for those who teach.

 If you find an error or think you've a better way to solve some of them, feel